JeffShao96/Symbolic-NS3/README.md

 ```

 ### 3.2 Step by step method

+Go to the `s2e` folder, if not currently

+    cd s2e

 Modify S2E file `launch.sh` to download and install sym-ns-3 to an S2E virtual machine image.